Crying Cat? What Your Cat’s Meows Might Mean

 Helping a cat feel calm and safe when they’re meowing a lot starts with steady, kind actions and a space that fits their needs.
 By trying a few specific ideas, you can tackle why a cat is crying and make your home quieter and happier for your pet.

 - Speak softly and look at them gently: Using quiet, warm tones and blinking slowly—a cat’s way of showing trust—can comfort a cat, letting them know they’re safe and loved.
-This works well when a cat seems nervous or unsure.

 - Offer quiet hideaways: A soft blanket in a calm area, like a corner of a closet or under a bed, gives a cat a place to rest away from noise or busyness.